 The Fund's financial statements for the year ended June 30, 2020 were reported under the not-for-profit reporting model established by the Financial Accounting Standards Board (FASB).
 The Fund is required to report under the Governmental reporting model established by the Governmental Accounting Standards Board (GASB) given that the majority of the members of the Board of Directors are from Michigan Technological University's Board of Trustees and University leadership.
-As a result, the beginning of year net position has been reduced by \$8,831,663 and a corresponding deferred inflow was recorded to properly reflect the accounting treatment for split interest agreements under GASB reporting.
+As a result, the beginning of year net position as of July 1, 2020 was reduced by \$8,831,663 and a corresponding deferred inflow was recorded to properly reflect the accounting treatment for split interest agreements under GASB reporting.